mw9385/Collision-avoidance/README.md

 ### Training
 To train the model `python3 D3QN.py`.
 You could change the hyperparameters in the D3QN.py.
 ### Testing
-To test the model, please change the trained model's directory and then type `python3 Test.py`.
+- Simulation Test: To test the model, please change the trained model's directory and then type `python3 Test.py`.
+- Real world experiment test: Go to real_world_test file and run the `D3QN_test.py`.